-This Manual also commonly uses the term "firm" to refer generally to persons engaged in business or work.
-Depending upon the context, this may refer to an "independent firm", a "labour contractor" or some other category of persons.
+This Manual also commonly uses the term "firm" to refer generally to persons or entities which have an independent business existence.
+Depending upon the context, this may refer to an employer, independent operator, or some other category of persons or entities.